 - Total amount of shortfall subsidy requesting

-- Whether you’re requesting contributions for Plan A and/or Plan B (note: Shortfall funds may not be used to reach Plan A+ minimum contribution requirements)
+- Whether you’re requesting contributions for Recovery Plan A and/or Plan B.

 Shortfall Fund Details

-Questions regarding the 802 Health Fund should be directed towards the Health Fund.
+Questions regarding the Local 802 Health Fund should be directed to the Health Fund.